-22 Covid-19 and the current economic situation
+24 Covid-19 and the current economic situation

-The existence of novel coronavirus (Covid-19) was confirmed in early 2020 and has spread across mainland China and beyond, causing disruptions to businesses and economic activity.
-We have seen macro-economic uncertainty across all sectors of the economy due to the price and demand for oil, reduced economic activity, disruption to global supply chains and the potential postponement of large scale events.
-The scale and duration of these developments remain uncertain but could impact the earnings, cash flow and financial condition of the Company and those of our counter parties.
-The Company is monitoring these metrics on a daily basis and will respond to any threats identified.
+As a result of the coronavirus (Covid-19) spread, we have seen macro-economic uncertainty across all sectors of the economy due to the price and demand for oil, reduced economic activity, disruption to global supply chains and the potential postponement of large scale events.
+Despite the lockdowns being lifted and activities resuming to the "new normal" in the United Arab Emirates, the full impact of Covid-19 on the economy cannot be reliably measured.
+Consistent with the market sentiment, management expects that the uncertain future macro-economic environment could impact the earnings, cash flows and financial condition of the Company as well as those of our counter parties.
+The Company is monitoring these metrics on a regular basis and will respond to any threats identified.